jpg63/crystal-face-jpg63/README.md

 ## What's New

+### 2.3.2
+- Fix issues with weather and humidity not updating.
+- Technical update to CIQ 3.0.10 SDK.
+Add support for MARQ™ series and vívoactive® 3 Mercedes-Benz.

+### 2.3.1
+- Putative fix for intermittent storage-related crashes on fēnix® 5 series, vívoactive® 3 series and Approach® S60.
+- Update Swedish translation (thanks to fredrikaverpil).
+- Technical update to CIQ 3.0.9 SDK.
+Add support for vívoactive® 3 Music LTE.

 ### 2.3.0
 - Increase time font size and revise layouts for all watches.
 - Single line time for vívoactive® HR.